The building we know today as the “Burk Burnett Building” on Main Street downtown opened in 1914 as the “State National Bank Building.”

 On June 15, 1913 the Star-Telegram featured the steel frame of the new State National Bank Building among major construction projects in town (bottom row right).
 Other buildings under construction included the new First Baptist Church building (upper row left) and attorney/publisher William Capps’s Denver-Record Building (bottom row middle).
 Capps’s law office would be in the State National Bank Building.

-At twelve stories, the Burk Burnett Building was still a skyscraper in 1918.
+At twelve stories, the Burk Burnett Building was still a skyscraper in this 1918 panoramic photo.

 The building today houses Worthington National Bank.

 Light in the lobby.